TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 # CSS Modules

 What if you don't want my crappy CSS corrupting your global namespace?
-I've also provided `VirtualSpreadsheet.module.css` if your tooling supports CSS modules.
+I've also provided `VirtualSpreadsheet.module.css`, if your tooling supports CSS modules.
 The implementation is surprisingly simple.

 ```css
 /* Wrapper that exposes global stylesheet as a CSS module */